altocodenl/tagaway/readme.md

    - Refactor for upload & import
       - Client
          - Refactor imports
-            - check authOK, redirect and waitingForServer
-            - Use new data format.
+            - Note when a listing or upload has been cancelled with a snackbar.
+            - Refactor views.
+            - Update docs: views, responders.
             - Add option to cancel import if it yields an error besides "try again".
-            - Note when a listing or upload has been cancelled with a snackbar.

    - Heartbeat:
       - Modify upload metadata endpoint, add tests.
       - Use special key with expiry to mark this directly.